uoe-agents/epymarl/README.md

 ```sh
 python src/main.py --config=qmix --env-config=gymma with env_args.time_limit=25 env_args.key="pz-mpe-simple-spread-v3"
 ```
 Note that for the MPE environments tag (predator-prey) and adversary, we provide pre-trained prey and adversary policies.
-These can be used to control the respective agents to make these tasks fully cooperative (useed in the paper) by setting `env_args.pretrained_wrapper="PretrainedTag"` or `env_args.pretrained_wrapper="PretrainedAdversary"`.
+These can be used to control the respective agents to make these tasks fully cooperative (used in the paper) by setting `env_args.pretrained_wrapper="PretrainedTag"` or `env_args.pretrained_wrapper="PretrainedAdversary"`.

 SMAC:
 ```sh